 If you are in the market for a new recruiter, please reach out to me on Instagram.
-I love my travel nurse recruiter and would be happy to pass her information along.
+I work with a couple of recruiters who I equally love and would be happy to pass their information along.

 For more information on travel nurse recruiters and companies, read these articles:

 Why it’s Important to Work With More than 1 Travel Nurse Recruiter

 How to Pick the Right Travel Nurse Recruiter For You

 Not All Travel Nurse Companies are Created Equal – What to Know Before Signing Your First Contract

 Travel Nurse Agencies Ranked by Travel Nurses

 The Worst Experience I’ve Had With a Travel Nurse Recruiter

 Hi.
 I don’t have an instagram or Facebook but I was interested in your recruiters name from fusion medical.
 I was wondering if you could help me through email?
 Thanks!

 Hi Megan!
 Do you want to email me – firstname.lastname@example.org – I’d be happy to share my recruiters contact info there!
 I don’t want to post her information publicly at this time.
 I’d also be happy to email you if you could just let me know what your email is.
 Have a great week!